AD ALTA

 general, he differentiates three constructs and these are the

-(i.e. the objective conditions of life of the
+objective quality of life (i.e. the objective conditions of life of the

 individual), the subjective quality of life (i.e. individually